 How to Lock apps to a Single app

 To control how our kids use iDevices, we utilize the Guided Access features.
-Essentially this locks the iPhone to just one app for the user.
+Essentially this locks the iDevice to just one app for the user.
 Guided Access is best when you temporarily hand your iPad or iPhone to your kids.

 Guided Access Versus Parental Controls

 If interested in setting up an iPad, iPhone, or another iDevice for full-time kid use, a better strategy is to set-up Restrictions on the iDevice.
 Restrictions are ideal for locking down an iDevice that your kids use all the time.
 To learn how to set up parental control Restrictions, please check out this post.

 To help distinguish these settings, think of Guided Access as temporary and Restrictions as always.